 Pre Employment Testing

 No matter the quality of the goods and services you offer or how innovative your business model is, your enterprise is only as good as your employees.
 Finding the right workers can be a real challenge, especially for those immersed in competitive industries.
 A careful screening process while hiring ensures you’ll find the best and brightest employees, but it can also help you find a suitable match in terms of personality.
 Background checks, drug testing, and knowledge assessments are all vital components of the larger pre employment assessment testing process.
 AcuMax Index® offers a suite of assessment tests that not only vet incoming employees but also allow you to re-engage existing workers.
-While beneficial, it’s important that employers utilize these assessments conscientiously.
+While beneficial, it’s important that employers utilize these pre hire assessment tests conscientiously.
 The following are just a few basics to keep in mind.

 What’s Included in a Pre Employment Assessment Test?